 Maltodextrin and sports nutrition: how one ingredient kills gut health, promotes chronic disease, and depletes nutrient stores

-Maltodextrin's found in a lot of junk food, and in most ordinary energy gels and powders.
+Maltodextrin's found in junk food and in most ordinary sports nutrition too.
 How does that work?
 Short answer: it doesn't

 Take a peek on the other side of the story and the evidence stacked against maltodextrin is rather like the dress in the Bill Clinton/Monica Lewinsky scandal.
 You can hide it under the bed all you like, but it ain’t going away.